ybertot/coq/doc/sphinx/proof-engine/tactics.rst

 .. exn:: Not an inductive goal with 2 constructors.

-.. tacv:: left with @bindings_list.
+.. tacv:: left with @bindings_list
-.. tacv:: right with @bindings_list.
+.. tacv:: right with @bindings_list
-.. tacv:: split with @bindings_list.
+.. tacv:: split with @bindings_list

    As soon as the inductive type has the right number of constructors, these expressions are equivalent to calling :n:`constructor i with @bindings_list` for the appropriate ``i``.

-.. tacv:: econstructor.
+.. tacv:: econstructor
-.. tacv:: eexists.
+.. tacv:: eexists
-.. tacv:: esplit.
+.. tacv:: esplit
-.. tacv:: eleft.
+.. tacv:: eleft
-.. tacv:: eright.
+.. tacv:: eright

    These tactics and their variants behave like ``constructor``, ``exists``, ``split``, ``left``, ``right`` and their variants but they introduce